-NHI is a holding company and depends on payments from its subsidiaries to or from NHI's subsidiaries.
-In particular, many of NHI's subsidiaries, including NHI's broker-dealer subsidiaries, are subject to laws and regulations, including regulatory capital requirements, that authorise regulatory bodies to block or reduce the flow of funds to the parent holding company, or that prohibit such transfers altogether in certain circumstances.
+NHI's broker-dealer subsidiaries, are subject to laws and regulations, including regulatory capital requirements, that authorise regulatory bodies to block or reduce the flow of funds to the parent holding company, or that prohibit such transfers altogether in certain circumstances.
 For example, NSC, Nomura Securities International, Inc., Nomura International plc and NIHK, the Nomura Group's main broker-dealer subsidiaries, are subject to regulatory capital requirements and changes in such regulatory capital requirements and the required level could limit the transfer of funds to NHI.
-While NHI monitors and manages the transfer of funds among Nomura Group on the basis of the relevant laws and regulations on a daily basis, these laws and regulations may hinder NHI's ability to access funds needed to make payments on NHI's obligations.
+While NHI monitors and manages the transfer of funds within the Nomura Group on the basis of the relevant laws and regulations on a daily basis, these laws and regulations may hinder NHI's ability to access funds needed to be able to settle NHI's financial obligations and liabilities.